Contrast-Security-OSS/docs/content/installation/net/azureAppService/Installation-site-extension.md

 | CONTRAST_TeamServerApiKey               | [REPLACE WITH YOUR AGENT API KEY]  |
 | CONTRAST_TeamServerUrl                  | Optional - defaults to https://app.contrastsecurity.com.
 Replace with another url if using a TeamServer hosted elsewhere  |

-### III.
-Add the Site Extension to the Hosted Application
+## Step Three: Add the site extension to the hosted application

-1. In the Azure Portal, select your hosted application
+* In the Azure Portal, select your hosted application
-2. Select "Extensions"
+* Select "Extensions"

     <a href="assets/images/AzureSite_SelectExtensionTab.png" rel="lightbox" title="Extension Tab of Azure App Service Web App"><img class="thumbnail" src="assets/images/AzureSite_SelectExtensionTab.png"/></a>

-3. Click "+ Add"
+* Click "+ Add"
-4. Select the Contrast.NET Site Extension
+* Select the Contrast.NET Site Extension

     <a href="assets/images/AzureSite_SelectContrastExtension.png" rel="lightbox" title="Select Contrast.NET Site Extension from Extension List"><img class="thumbnail" src="assets/images/AzureSite_SelectContrastExtension.png"/></a>

-5. Click "OK" and agree to the terms and conditions
+* Click "OK" and agree to the terms and conditions
-6. Wait a few seconds and confirm the site extension installed correctly
+* Wait a few seconds and confirm the site extension installed correctly

     <a href="assets/images/AzureSite_ContrastExtensionInstalled.png" rel="lightbox" title="Contrast.NET Site Extension Installed Popup"><img class="thumbnail" src="assets/images/AzureSite_ContrastExtensionInstalled.png"/></a>

-7. Go back to the application overview and "Restart" the application
+* Go back to the application overview and "Restart" the application
-8. Navigate to the application
+* Navigate to the application
-9. Confirm the application is reporting to Teamserver
+* Confirm the application is reporting to Teamserver

-> **NOTE:**
-The agent can also be installed from the _Site Extensions_ area of your application management SCM (Kudu) site.
+> **Note:** The agent can also be installed from the _Site Extensions_ area of your application management SCM (Kudu) site.